damian-romero/my-presentations/marp-themes/README.md

 theme: damian-romero
 ---

-Then in your terminal (assuming you have the marp cli):
-`marp --html --theme-set /YOUR-PATH/marp_themes/damian-romero/damian-romero-marp.css --output index.html slides.md`

 # Your Presentation Title

 Your content here...
 ```

+Then in your terminal (assuming you have the marp cli)do:
+`marp --html --theme-set /YOUR-PATH/marp_themes/damian-romero/damian-romero-marp.css --output index.html slides.md`

 Make sure to adjust the path to `damian-romero-marp.css` based on your directory structure.

 ## License

 These custom themes are based on the Marp core themes.
-Please make sure to check out the [MIT license](https://github.com/marp-team/marp-core) for more information on usage and distribution.
+Please make sure to check out the [MIT license](https://github.com/marp-team/marp-core) also reproduced here under `LICENSE` for more information on usage and distribution.

 ## Future Themes